mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 That is really silence.

-There is a story (at the beginning of “Four Horses”) where Dogen Zenji says, “Haven’t you heard how an outsider asked the Buddha, ‘I don’t ask about the spoken, I don’t ask about the unspoken.’” (*Transcriber’s Note:* This story is also in the commentary to the case.)
+There is a story (at the beginning of “Four Horses”) where Dogen Zenji says... (*Transcriber’s Note:* This story is also in the commentary to the case, which Katagiri Roshi is quoting here.)

+> Haven’t you heard how an outsider asked the Buddha, “I don’t ask about the spoken, I don’t ask about the unspoken.”

 In other words, completely beyond words or not-words, karmic life or not karmic life – what is life?
 The outsider – in other words, this means a Brahman – asked the Buddha, “I don’t ask about the spoken, [I don’t ask about the unspoken]” ...